How Long Does It Take to Get a Work Permit?

 Work permit for asylum seekers

-If you have a pending asylum application, you can apply for a work permit 150 days after filing Form I‑589.
-USCIS cannot issue the EAD until at least 180 days have passed.
+Under current rules (subject to the freeze described above), asylum applicants can apply for a work permit 150 days after filing Form I-589, and USCIS cannot issue the EAD until at least 180 days have passed.

 Delays can occur if background checks or identity verification require additional information.